-Ten Ways Beer League Hockey Is Harder Than the NHL
+Ten Ways Beer League Hockey is Harder Than the NHL

-2. Every other week, someone forgets to bring beer
+2) Someone forgets to bring beer

 And when they do bring it, it’s Beast.

-3. Goalie doesn’t show up on time
+3) Goalie doesn’t show up on time

+You spend the first period with six on the ice as your opponents take potshots at the open net.
 Or… when you find out that your goalie can’t make it, you run around the rink, waiting for other games to end to ask tired and sweaty goaltenders if they can sub right then and there.

 Typically, skaters want more ice time.
 But when there aren’t even enough subs for a full line change, the legs get a bit… tired.
 So you’ve got to sacrifice some of your game to preserve energy.
 First on the list?
 Back-checking.